Lrakulka/Double_Bottom_USB_Stick/README.md

 InitConf
 [Device Unique ID - DEVICE_UNIQUE_ID]
 ```
-If device ID is correct then the command file will be deleted and the device will reconnect connection with the host, if ID or command not correct no action will be executed.
+If device ID is correct then the command file will be deleted and the device will reconnect to the host, if ID or command not correct no action will be executed.

 ### ChangePart ###
 Create in the root directory of the device a file with name ```COMMAND_.TXT - COMMAND_FILE_NAME``` and fill it with the following text.